springernature/frontend-playbook/performance/font-loading.md

 ### Self host webfonts if possible

 Some webfonts prevent you from self hosting because of their licensing so check that first.
 But if you can, consider self hosting a font.
-As this will potentially reduce the possible points of failure or poor page performance.
-And it will open up more options to you in terms of possible font loading implementations.
+This will potentially reduce the possible points of failure or poor page performance, and it will open up more options to you in terms of possible font loading implementations.